-You will need to have nothing solid to eat from midnight before the operation; you can, however, have clear fluids (water, squash tea with no milk) up to four hours before the surgery.
-The exception to this is if you are taking part in the ERP, in which case you will be asked to have two pre-op carbohydrate drinks two hours before the surgery.
+You will need to have nothing solid to eat from midnight before the operation; you can, however, have clear fluids (water, squash tea with no milk, pre-op carbohydrate drink) up to two hours beforehand.
+No further liquids after 06.30.

-The operation will take approximately one to two hours if no reconstruction is required and eight to ten hours if reconstruction is needed.
+The operation will take approximately six to eight hours.

-After the operation we will take you to the recovery unit where we will monitor you until you're fit enough to return to the ward.
+After the operation we will take you to the recovery unit where you will be monitored until you're fit to return to the ward.